Siege of Pensacola: Spanish forces

-Gálvez used his authority as Governor of Louisiana to commandeer the ships that were from Louisiana.
+Gálvez used his authority as governor of Louisiana to commandeer the ships that were from Louisiana.
 He boarded the Gálveztown, and on March 18 he sailed her through the channel and into the bay.
 The three other Louisiana ships followed him, under what proved to be ineffective British artillery fire.
 After sending Calvo a detailed description of the channel, his captains all insisted on making the crossing, which they did the next day.
 Calvo, claiming that his assignment to deliver Gálvez' invasion force was now complete, sailed back to Havana in the San Ramon.

 Siege

 On March 24, the Spanish army and its accompanying militia moved to the center of operations.
-O'Neill served as aide-decamp and commander of the scout patrols.
+O'Neill served as aide-de-camp and commander of the scout patrols.
 Once the bay had been entered, O'Neill's scouts landed on the mainland and blunted an attack by 400 mainly pro-British Choctaw Indians on the afternoon of March 28.
 The scouts soon joined forces with the Spanish troops arriving from Mobile.